GregoryAlbouy/ebuilder/README.md

 # ElBuilder : an HTML element builder

-Highly configurable and manipulable elements in a single declaration, with a touch of functionnal programming.
+Highly configurable and manipulable elements in a single declaration, with a functionnal touch.

+**README in progress!**

 ## Overview / Main features